skypilot-org/airflow-provider-skypilot/README.md

     )
     ```

-## Optional: Using Private Git Repo for Workdir
+## Optional: Using private Git repos as workdir

 The operator supports syncing a Git repository as the task's working directory using `workdir` in the SkyPilot YAML file.
 For more details, refer to [Syncing Code, Git, and Files](https://docs.skypilot.co/en/latest/examples/syncing-code-artifacts.html).